-The roof's pitch is the height (rise) it obtains after a certain distance (run).
-Typically the pitch of a roof is expressed as the amount of rise measured in inches in a one-foot run (12 inches).
-E.g. A 6 : 12, for every 12 inches of horizontal length, the roof height increases by 6 inches.
+The roof's pitch is the height (rise) obtained after a certain distance (run).
+Typically, the pitch of a roof is expressed as the amount of rise measured in inches in a one-foot run (12 inches).
+For example, in 6: 12, for every 12 inches of horizontal length, the roof height increases by 6 inches.

-There are several ways of getting the pitch, and the easiest way is using a framing square.
+There are several ways of getting the pitch; the easiest way is using a framing square.

-L-shaped framing square has a body (wider part) and the tongue(skinny part).
+The L-shaped framing square has a body (wider part) and a tongue(skinny part).

 Place the ladder where you can safely reach the roof on the gable side.
 Set the square's body at the 12-inch mark level across from the roof's edge.
 Read the measurement on the square's tongue, where it is even with the top of the roof.
-Take both these measurements from the same sides, e.g. if you are using the bottom of square horizontal, then read the tongue measurement on the outside.
-If you are using the top of the body, read the tongue measurement on the inside of the square.
+Take both these measurements from the same sides, e.g. if you are using the bottom of a square horizontally, then read the tongue measurement on the outside.
+If you use the top of the body, read the tongue measurement inside the square.

-Suppose you don't have a square, draw an imaginary level line (a) inward from the roof's edge. @ 12 inches measure vertically upwards from this line to the edge of the roof for the rise measurement.
-The gable overhang will make this a bit harder to get an accurate measurement.
+Suppose if you don't have a square, draw an imaginary level line (a) inward from the roof's edge. @ 12 inches measure vertically upwards from this line to the roof's edge for the rise measurement.
+The gable overhang will make it harder to get an accurate measurement.

 wall length = 20 feet roof height (measured from the top plate to peak) = 5 feet - 6 inches heel height = 6 inchesConvert everything to the same units to simplify the multiplication;